andrew-waters/argocd-slack-notifier/README.md

 # ArgoCD Slack Notifier

-Users of [ArgoCD](https://github.com/argoproj/argo-cd/) may wish to have autoamted slack messages sent when events occur within the CD pipeline.
-There is no built in mechanism in ArgoCD to do this - which would be out of scope - but there are _hooks_ which can be leveraged to ahve the same effect.
+Users of [ArgoCD](https://github.com/argoproj/argo-cd/) may wish to have automated slack messages sent when events occur within the CD pipeline.
+There is no built in mechanism in ArgoCD to do this - which would be out of scope - but there are _hooks_ which can be leveraged to have the same effect.

-This repository builds a public docker image which can be used to send Argo-centric messages to a designated slack channel informing users of events that occur within the pipeline.
+This repository builds a public docker image which can be used to send ArgoCD centric messages to a designated slack channel informing users of events that occur within the pipeline.

 Argo supports four hook events: `PreSync`, `Sync`, `PostSync` and `SyncFail`.
 You can read more about the [circumstances under which they are triggered here](https://argoproj.github.io/argo-cd/user-guide/resource_hooks).

 ## Running

+### Docker

 The docker image is available at `andondev/argocd-slack-notifier`: